-In search of Nirvana depicts the contemporary western China and my introspective road trip.
+In search of Nirvana depicts contemporary western China and my introspective road trip.
 These photographs were made in 12 provincial-level regions in western China from 2013 to 2018.

 With the development of western China, a variety of social issues come into my attention.
-I first traveled to western China in 2013 and began to observe the daily life of the people in the region, when Premier Li Keqiang said 2016-2020 is a crucial time for western regions to achieve transformation and upgrading, to see how the development changes people’s life.
+I first travelled to western China in 2013 and began to observe the daily life of the people in the region, when Premier Li Keqiang said 2016-2020 is a crucial time for western regions to achieve transformation and upgrading, to see how the development changes people’s life.
 However, the superficially economic success seems not able to secure the dignity of the grassroots.

 While I was exploring during road trips, the project evolved into the multi-layer narrative, which is also about the Chineseness and the perception towards motherland from a Hongkonger.
 Nirvana is a Buddhism term, which has a close meaning to disengagement.
 Buddhists believe that they can find Nirvana in the west.
 Once people arrive at the Nirvana, he or she can reach endless happiness and suffer no pain.
 I started the journey in search of Nirvana as well as finding the answer to who I am.